SeleniumHQ/docs/index.rst

 thousands of hours of their own time, and made the source code freely available under the :ref:`Apache 2.0 license <license>`.

-Here is one of the simplest Selenium programs you can make:
+Here is one of the simplest Selenium instructions you can make:

 .. code-block:: python